What is DSL Connection, Types, How Does It Work | Vitel Global

 Let us see how this connection works.

 Parallel to this, businesses constantly need cloud storage for uploads and downloads of heavy files.
-These businesses require high-speed internet access for seamless functioning.
+These businesses require high-speed internet access for seamless functioning, enabling high-speed downloads.
 Therefore, DSL has become a priority for such companies.

 For a hassle-free DSL connection, two pieces of hardware are required.
 One is at the business office, and the other is at the internet provider, Phone Company, or DSL services.
 A DSL transceiver is installed at the business/customer’s office, and the operator has a DSLAM (DSL Access Multiplexer) to provide a seamless connection to the customer.
 On the other hand, SDSL (Symmetric DSL) divides upstream and downstream so that the data can be transferred equally.